-Virtual tools and strategies, such as mobile applications, project visualizations, do-it-yourself videos, crowdsourcing tools, virtual town halls, mapping tools, and all-in-one tools, make public involvement more accessible.
+Virtual tools and strategies-including mobile applications, project visualizations, do-it-yourself videos, crowdsourcing tools, virtual town halls, mapping tools, and all-in-one tools-make public involvement more accessible.
 These approaches offer convenient, low-cost methods to inform the public, encourage participation, illustrate projects and plans, and get feedback.

-Virtual public involvement can aid in establishing a common vision for transportation and ensure the opinions and needs of the public are understood and considered during planning and project development.
-Virtual tools can also engage wider, more diverse audiences more efficiently and address barriers to public participation, such as potential participants' busy schedules.
+Virtual public involvement can aid in establishing a common vision for transportation and ensure that the public's opinions and needs are considered during planning and project development.
+Virtual tools can also engage wider, more diverse audiences more efficiently and address barriers to public participation, such as participants' busy schedules.

-Seventeen States are developing implementation plans and learning more about virtual public involvement approaches.
-Eighteen States are demonstrating and assessing virtual tools and strategies to engage the public.
-Six States have institutionalized the implementation of virtual public involvement.PR1 (June 2019)
+Ten States are developing implementation plans and learning more about virtual public involvement approaches.
+Twenty-five States are demonstrating and assessing virtual tools and strategies to engage the public.
+Nine States have institutionalized the implementation of virtual public involvement.